 Causes of Blurred Vision and Eye Irritation

-Blurred vision and irritated eyes are two of the most common complaints that eye doctors hear.
+Blurred vision and irritated eyes are two of the most common complaints that our Miami eye doctors hear.
 Because irritated eyes may be dry, eye irritation and blurred vision often go hand-in-hand.
 Here are some of the most common reasons for irritation, blurred vision, and related symptoms.

 Your eyes will often be your first indication that seasonal allergies have arrived–or that you are having a reaction to your new pet’s dander.
 Allergy-related eye symptoms may include itchy, irritated, watery, swollen, or red eyes; these symptoms may be accompanied by nasal allergy symptoms.
 Often, over-the-counter allergy eye drops or oral antihistamines are all that you need to get relief.
 Cool compresses may also soothe itching.